This is the key difference between hyphae and pseudohyphae is that hyphae may or may not contain septa, whereas pseudohyphae always contain septa.

 Hyphae are modified according to the function.
 For example, the hyphae found in lichens (fungal-algae associations) are modified to protect its reproductive structures and makes a large portion of the infrastructure including the formation of attaching pads to a substrate.

 - Mucor mucedo(composed of aseptate hyphae)

 - Trichoderma viride (composed of septate branched hyphae)

 What are Pseudohyphae?

-Pseudohyphae are a type of filaments that form pseudomycelia mostly in polymorphic fungi like Candida spp.
-It is composed of ellipsoidal and elongated yeast like cells.
+Pseudohyphae are a type of filaments that form pseudomycelia, mostly in polymorphic fungi like Candida spp.
+It is composed of ellipsoidal and elongated yeast-like cells.
 These cells remain connected as a chain with constrictions at the site where septa found.
-Pseudohyphae form during the cell division and newly divided cells through budding remained adhered as chains and branches.
-Some scientists consider pseudohyphae as an intermediate state between yeast like cells and true hyphae.
+Pseudohyphae form during the cell division and newly divided cells through budding remain adhered as chains and branches.
+Some scientists consider pseudohyphae as an intermediate state between yeast-like cells and true hyphae.

-Pseudohyphae function as for an example in Candida albicans as an invasive mobile form.
+For example, in Candida albicans, pseudohyphae function as an invasive mobile form.
 It is thought that the pathogenicity of C. albicans is increased when it is found as pseudomycelium.